LiorSinai/liorsinai.github.io/_posts/2023-05-13-similarities-2d.md

 The theoretical optimal time is $O(n\log h)$.
 One such algorithm is [Chan's algorithm][chans_algorith].

-I choose to go with gift wrapping because it is was simple and is very fast when most points lie on the inside of the convex hull.
+I choose to go with gift wrapping because it is simple and is very fast when most points lie on the inside of the convex hull.

 [gift_wrapping]: https://en.wikipedia.org/wiki/Gift_wrapping_algorithm
 [GeeksForGeeks_gift_wrapping]: https://www.geeksforgeeks.org/convex-hull-using-jarvis-algorithm-or-wrapping/